divio/divio-cloud-docs/how-to/interact-database.rst

 How to interact with your project's database
 ============================================

-The Postrgres database for your Cloud-deployed sites runs on a dedicated database service.
+The Postgres database for your Cloud-deployed sites runs on a dedicated database service.

 For local projects, it runs in a Docker container.

-Mostly, you will only need to interact with the databse via Django.
+Mostly, you will only need to interact with the database via Django.
 If you need to interact with it directly, the option exists.

 ..  warning::